jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 #  MSI GL72M 7RDX Hackintosh Laptop

 This is a Clover install for MacOS Mojave 10.14.2.
 This build is nearly perfect.
-This is a vanilla install.

 ### MSI GL72M 7RDX Laptop Specs
 - Core i7 7700HQ